-- 16.14.
-The CB shall audit the Tour Operator Management System in order to evaluate its functioning and effectiveness and to ascertain whether the SMS results in conformity with the Reference Standard and certification requirements. - 16.15.
-The CB's audit of the SMS shall include an assessment of the conformity with the requirements outlined in this document and, in particular: - 16.15.1.
-Sustainability measurement and monitoring mechanism of services providers performance; - 16.15.2.
-Degree of control of services providers involved in the supply chain; - 16.15.3.
-Mechanism of control, internal procedures and reports of the supply chain; - 16.15.4.
-When applicable, contracting policies for non-owned and less-controlled services providers; - 16.15.5.
-Policy for contracting and contract implementation relating to sustainability; - 16.15.6.
-Risk assessment, appropriate to the nature, scale and complexity of the type of service provider. - 16.16.
-The CB shall ensure that Tour Operators encourage services providers to gain individual sustainable certification, and evidence of an increase in the number of certified services providers shall be provided in the management system records.
-For all categories of Tour Operators, the CB shall verify the following: - 16.16.1.
-Tour Operators implement a policy of preferential contracting with certified sustainable services providers. - 16.16.2.
-Special attention shall be given to contracting certified sustainable hotels due to the importance of hotels to most Tour Operator product offerings and due to the general availability of certified hotel properties.
-Among certified hotels, additional preference shall be given to those certified by a GSTC Accredited CB. - 16.16.2.1.
-Evidence of an increase in the number of certified hotels by a GSTC Accredited CB shall be provided in the management system records of the Tour Operator. - 16.16.3.
-In cases where the Tour Operator subcontracts for land transport, special attention shall be given to contracting certified sustainable land transport providers.
+- 16.21.
+The CB shall audit the Tour Operator Management System in order to evaluate its functioning and effectiveness and to ascertain whether the SMS results in conformity with the Reference Standard and certification requirements. - 16.22.
+The CBs audit of the SMS shall include an assessment of the conformity with the requirements outlined in this document and, in particular: - 16.22.1.
+Policy for contracting and contract implementation relating to sustainability; - 16.22.2.
+Sustainability measurement and monitoring mechanism of suppliers performance; - 16.22.3.
+Degree of control of suppliers involved in the supply chain; and - 16.22.4.
+Mechanism of control, internal procedures and reports of the supply chain. - 16.23.
+The CB shall ensure that the Tour Operator encourages suppliers to gain individual sustainable certification if there are relevant certification programs, and evidence of an increase in the number of certified suppliers shall be provided in the management system records.
+For all categories of Tour Operator, the CB shall verify the following: - 16.23.1.
+The Tour Operator implements a policy of preferential contracting with certified sustainable suppliers if there are relevant certification programs. - 16.23.2.
+Special attention shall be given to contracting certified sustainable hotels due to the importance of hotels to most Tour Operator product offerings and due to the general availability of certified hotels properties.
+Among certified hotels, additional preference shall be given to those certified to GSTC Industry Criteria by a GSTC-Accredited CB. - 16.23.2.1.
+Evidence of an increase in the number of certified hotels by a GSTC-Accredited CB shall be provided in the management system records of the Tour Operator. - 16.23.3.
+In cases where the Tour Operator subcontracts for land transport, special attention shall be given to contracting land transport suppliers using clean energy vehicles. - 16.23.4.
+The Tour Operator contracting policy indicates that in the contract bidding process, when two or more bids are similar in price and quality, a certified supplier shall be chosen in preference to a non-certified supplier.